Wednesday, December 7, 2011

 Opportunities in Life

 There are many doorways presented to us in life.
-We have to open our eyes to see them, then choose to walk through them.
+We have to open our eyes to see them, then choose to walk through.

 Wednesday, November 30, 2011